How to Sell Your Silver Coins (Not Recyled AI Info)

 Before you can sell your silver, you need to know what type of silver you have.
 Silver is sold according to its silver content.
 An item's silver content is its weight multiplied by its purity.
 The silver content times the spot price for silver gives you the melt value of the coin or bar.

-Modern silver bullion bars and bullion coins such as the American Silver Eagle are made of pure silver.
+Modern silver bullion bars, silver rounds, and bullion coins such as the American Silver Eagle are made of pure silver.
 Their silver content is equal to their weight.
-Older silver coins that were used as money will not be made from pure silver.
+Older silver coins that once functioned as money will not be pure silver.

 Dimes, quarters and half dollars minted in the United States in 1964 or earlier have 90% silver purity.
 90% of their weight is their silver content.
 These "junk silver" coins are some of the more common types of older silver.
 Some examples of 90% U.S. silver coins are: